+- Statement on Service

+- Evidence of Quality and ...

+- Evidence of Quality and ...

+- Evidence of Quality and ...

+- Service Recognition Gr...

+- Appendix Service

-- ✓ Statement on Service - ✓ Evidence of Quality and Impact of Service to the University, School, Department - ✓ Evidence of Quality and Impact of Service to the Profession/Discipline - ✓ Evidence of Quality and Impact of Service to the Community/Civic Engagement - ✓ Service Recognition Grants, Awards, Honors, Fellowships - ✓ Appendix Service - Documentation of service should focus on impact. - A librarian must present evidence of satisfactory service for tenure and, if service is cited as an area of emphasis, evidence of continued improvement beyond the satisfactory level for promotion from assistant to associate librarian. - Service to national or international organizations is highly encouraged, but not required.
+- ✓ Statement on Service

+- ✓ Evidence of Quality and Impact of Service to the University, School, Department

+- ✓ Evidence of Quality and Impact of Service to the Profession/Discipline

+- ✓ Evidence of Quality and Impact of Service to the Community/Civic Engagement

+- ✓ Service Recognition Grants, Awards, Honors, Fellowships

+- ✓ Appendix Service

+- Documentation of service should focus on impact.

+- A librarian must present evidence of satisfactory service for tenure and, if service is cited as an area of emphasis, evidence of continued improvement beyond the satisfactory level for promotion from assistant to associate librarian.

+- Service to national or international organizations is highly encouraged, but not required.
 Institutional, local, regional, and national service should be documented through peer and external review.